Decimal-to-Fraction Converter (DFC)

 Are you hungry now? 😤💢💃 (Crumbling building and such.)
 Indeed, Michelle didn't dance in the music video, the mellancholy was the combination of the jive of the music and lyrics, plus her stare.
 And perhaps her hidden fiery fists.
 "Could you look me in the eye?", indeed. 🙈

 Michelle Branch - Breathe ⬅️ Instead of "breathe", I sometimes heard "bleed".
 Blimey! 😲 Neat guitar rhythm and vibe though — I was sudden-hooked by the intro riff.
-Everything is alright, mate.
+But at around 2:00

 Use DFC as Your Reference